NORDEFCO United Nations Comprehensive Protection of Civilians Course

-- Understand the terminology of Responsibility to Protect (R2P) and Protection of Civilians (POC) as well as the integrated mission concept, mission element roles and responsibilities.
+- Understand the terminology of Responsibility to Protect (R2P) and Comprehensive Protection of Civilians (CPOC) as well as the integrated mission concept, mission element roles and responsibilities.

-- Comprehend the basic documents, legal rules, guidelines and the principles of both different actors and of the POC mission strategy.
+- Comprehend the basic documents, legal rules, guidelines and the principles of both different actors and of the CPOC mission strategy.

-- Understand the challenges of POC in missions and explain how the failure to protect civilians can affect the credibility of the mission and of the UN.
+- Understand the challenges of CPOC in missions and explain how the failure to protect civilians can affect the credibility of the mission and of the UN.

 - Apply the collaboration and coordination/ cooperation between different actors and components aiming for better information sharing.